LaurentPetard/pim-community-dev/internal_doc/ARCHITECTURE.md

 family level.

-If we had an ideal storage system, completeness would not need to be pre-computed and would be used directly in filters and read from the persistence system in real time.
+If we had an ideal storage system, completeness would not need to be pre-computed and would be used directly in filters and computed from the persistence system in real time.

 But as our technical stack doesn't allow this, we need to compute them when products are saved, so they can be used for filtering.

 They are basically a projection, so they don't belong to the product aggregate, and will be persisted during a different transaction.

+But in order to avoid inconsistency between product data and calculated completeness, the completenesses entries will be deleted prior to the product save.

 ### The special case of MediaValue and FileInfo.